AviiNL/Ccs2DLcd/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+### Sidenote

+All resources used in the TestCase are grabbed from google image search,<br>
+The files are not owned by me in any way and are property of their respective owners.